Utah Deaf History and Culture

 Ron Burdett, ’70, poses next to his honorary plaque.
 Gallaudet News.
 Photo by Zhee Chatmon.

-The ASL/English Bilingual Program at the Utah School for the Deaf in Ogden, Utah, stands as a testament to the selfless service of Ron's father, Kenneth C. Burdett.
-From 1934 to 1974, Kenneth dedicated his life to the school, serving in various roles, including student, boys' supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
-Kenneth's unwavering dedication and selfless service, often going above and beyond his duties, honor his contributions while highlighting the Burdett family's deep-rooted legacy and significant impact on the Deaf community.
+The Utah School for the Deaf in Ogden, Utah, honors Ron's father, Kenneth C. Burdett, with the ASL/English bilingual program.
+Known as the Kenneth C. Burdett School of the Deaf, it recognizes Kenneth's dedication to the school from 1934 to 1974, where he served in various roles, including student, boys' supervisor, head basketball coach, athletic director, teacher, printing instructor, and curriculum coordinator.
+Kenneth's passionate commitment and selfless service to the school not only honored his contributions but also highlighted the Burdett family's deep-rooted legacy and significant impact on the Utah Deaf community.

 Picture